Your AI CRM Needs a Value Gate Before Better Outreach Copy

 A practical operator guide to using evaluations as reliability controls for AI workflows and agent fleets.

-A LifeOS-inspired operator note on using agents for repo onboarding without losing source-of-truth, approval, and ownership boundaries.
+An operator-first note on using agents for repo onboarding without losing source-of-truth, approval, and ownership boundaries.

 How product and engineering leaders can manage coding agents with lifecycle ownership, review gates, and reliability expectations.